-What is a SWF?
+What is a Sovereign Wealth Fund?

 A sovereign wealth fund (SWF) is a group of investments managed by an individual country.
 Much like an IRA for an individual, an SWF is a vehicle for a single nation to pool money and invest in commodities, equity in individual companies and real estate across the globe.

 These funds are typically overseen by a country’s central bank or finance ministry, and the money comes from budgetary surpluses and income from financial assets.
 Similar to a pension fund, these SWF’s are established to secure the long term financial stability for nations and their citizens.

 While SWF’s have not found much support in the Americas, they are popular in Europe, Asia and the Middle East.
 The largest funds are in Norway, China and the United Arab Emirates.
 The image below has a list of the top 10 largest SWF’s.

 Notably, the United States does not have this type of state-run fund managed by the Federal Reserve.
 A few individual states like Alaska and Alabama have established their own wealth funds, but there is not a single unified investment fund for the Federal Government of the United States.

 An SWF, like any investment, looks to diversify risk.
 For a country like Saudia Arabia, they use their SAMA Foreign Holdings fund to take money for oil revenues and spread it into ventures in other industries and countries.

 Despite sharing a common investment vehicle, each of these SWF’s have different goals and ways of looking at the world.
 This is often reflected in their names.
 Some mention the word pension or welfare, while others take more generic names like the “Korea Investment Corporation.”